droundy/fac/web/benchmarks.md

 # Benchmarks

 We present here a large number of benchmarks.

-Have fun!
+The main conclusion is that `noname` is generally a factor of two or three times slower than make.
+But do keep in mind that `noname` does a lot more than make does, and is considerably easier to use in a robustly correct manner.

 ## Deep hierarchy